WARNING: Unmarked spoilers ahead, please self-advise. Based on how the work is choreographed, various tropes here contain major plot spoilers!

 Game Original Characters

-The following characters only appear on the game version of the Genbu Kaiden Franchise, released on the PS2, PSP, and Nintendo DS consoles.
+The following characters only appear within the game version of the Genbu Kaiden Franchise, released on the PlayStation 2, PSP, and Nintendo DS consoles.
 Fushigi Yuugi Genbu Kaiden Gaiden: Kagami no Miko was treated as a Sidequest incident not long after Hikitsu joined in on the journey.
 But this game was heavily criticized by fans due to the unexplained absence of Hatsui, Namame , and even Hagas, who should've been part of the story regardless whether they are "qualified bachelors" or not.
 The developers later made a somewhat excuse in giving Hatsui and Namame a reason of absence, and yet, it still doesn't make sense.

 - Barrier Maiden: With a twist - a cult from the Book World wants Mariko to be the Priestess for a supposed fifth God, the Yellow Water Dragon.